 NALOXONE TRAINING

-Empower yourself to make a difference.
-Everyone should be informed about naloxone and how to respond to an overdose.
-Get a certificate for completing the training by clicking the “Free Training” button
+Everyone should be informed about naloxone and know how to effectively respond to an overdose.

 FENTANYL TEST STRIPS